-- The Developer (at their cost) shall install service connections (sanitary, storm, water) from the mains to the property line of affected SR sites, unless otherwise directed by the City Engineer. - 2) The Developer (at their cost) shall install pathways as required in accordance with the Open Space Plan on all parks that have stormwater retention ponds. - 3) Irrigation shall be provided as required under the terms of the Standard Development Agreement.
-In active sport areas irrigation is required. - 4) The following benches will be provided (at the Developer's cost): - a) 4 benches per km of lineal pathway. - b) 2 benches per play structure. - 5) The following trash receptacles will be provided (at the Developer's cost): - a) 2 per ball diamond or soccer pitch, - b) 1 per playground structure, and - c) 2 per kilometer of lineal pathway. - 6) Dry ponds should not be located within areas designed to accommodate playground equipment. - 7) Goal posts and backstops shall be provided and installed (at the Developer's cost) where deemed appropriate by Calgary Parks. - Shrubs provided should be in accordance with the Minimum and Maximum Landscape Development Activities tables (Table 1-2, Table 1-3, Table 1-4, and Table 1-5) - Trees shall be provided on public lands in accordance with The City of Calgary's Parks Urban Forest Strategic Plan as negotiated in the Standard Development Agreement. - 10) Subsurface drainage systems are required for all sports field areas within a dry pond. - 11) A hard surface 3.0 m ramp to all levels of a dry pond must be provided. - Soccer fields and ball diamonds located within dry ponds shall meet the performance criteria specified in item 6 of 3.3 SOCCER FIELDS AND BALL DIAMONDS. - 13) Hockey Rinks, Lacrosse Fields and Tennis Courts, located within dry ponds, shall be placed above the 1:50 year flood level. - 14) Dry Pond walls should undulate in order to provide visual relief.
+- 1) The Developer (at their cost) shall install service connections (sanitary, storm, water) from the mains to the property line of affected SR sites, unless otherwise directed by the City Engineer. - 2) The Developer (at their cost) shall install pathways as required in accordance with the Open Space Plan on all parks that have stormwater retention ponds. - 3) Irrigation shall be provided as required under the terms of the Standard Development Agreement.
+In active sport areas irrigation is required. - 4) The following benches will be provided (at the Developer's cost): - a) 4 benches per km of lineal pathway. - b) 2 benches per play structure. - 5) The following trash receptacles will be provided (at the Developer's cost): - a) 2 per ball diamond or soccer pitch, - b) 1 per playground structure, and - c) 2 per kilometer of lineal pathway. - As per The City of Calgary's Waste and Recycling Bylaw, recycling receptacle(s) will be required in some park parcels (e.g., MRs).
+Their need will be determined through landscape construction drawing submission. - 7) Dry ponds should not be located within areas designed to accommodate playground equipment. - 8) Goal posts and backstops shall be provided and installed (at the Developer's cost) where deemed appropriate by Calgary Parks. - Shrubs provided should be in accordance with the Minimum and Maximum Landscape Development Activities tables (Table 1-2, Table 1-3, Table 1-4, and Table 1-5) - 10) Trees shall be provided on public lands in accordance with The City of Calgary's Parks Urban Forest Strategic Plan as negotiated in the Standard Development Agreement. - 11) Subsurface drainage systems are required for all sports field areas within a dry pond. - 12) A hard surface 3.0 m ramp to all levels of a dry pond must be provided. - Soccer fields and ball diamonds located within dry ponds shall meet the performance criteria specified in item 6 of 3.3 SOCCER FIELDS AND BALL DIAMONDS. - 14) Hockey Rinks, Lacrosse Fields and Tennis Courts, located within dry ponds, shall be placed above the 1:50 year flood level. - 15) Dry Pond walls should undulate in order to provide visual relief.